 Soft and chewy, this coconut macaroon recipe makes little pieces of heaven that melt in your mouth.
 So hard to eat just one!
-Dairy Free.
+Dairy-Free.

 I have always been nutso for anything coconut and coconut macaroons have always been high on my list of my favourite treats.
-Whenever I go to a Chinese restaurant buffet I load up on this little suckers!
+Whenever I go to a Chinese restaurant buffet I load up on these little suckers!
 I actually had never ventured out to try making them on my own.
 Which is completely crazy because they are so easy to make!
 Like two minutes labour and 10 minutes baking for almost a dozen.

-My friend Liz who owns a treat shop called De-Liz-cious!
+My friend Liz owns a treat shop called De-Liz-cious!
 Treats in Brantford, ON came to a party a few years ago and brought a whole batch of these coconut macaroon cookies and I knew then it was time.
 Time to get this recipe from her because she nailed it!
 They are DELICIOUS.
 All caps because they are that good!

 ingredients you’ll need